Sullivan07043/Weather-HMM-Co-Repo/Categorical_HMM/ENSO_DATA_README.md

 A comprehensive record of ENSO (El Niño-Southern Oscillation) events from 1950 to 2010, classifying each year as El Niño, La Niña, or Normal conditions based on official ONI records.
 This dataset includes **all ENSO events regardless of strength** (Weak, Moderate, Strong, Very Strong).

+**Note**: For v3.1 analysis, we focus on **Moderate, Strong, and Very Strong events only**, treating Weak events as Normal conditions.
+This approach:
+- Reduces false positives from Weak events
+- Focuses on events with significant climate impacts
+- Provides more meaningful detection for applications
+- Results in 21 anomaly years (34.4%) vs 40 normal years (65.6%)

 ### Column Definitions

 | Column | Type | Description |